yoheinakajima/babyagi/README.md

 I did tinker a lot with agents like BabyAGI or AutoGPT and its derivates, using gpt-3.5-turbo.
 With new functions and concepts like smart internet search, involving summarization in chunks by LLM, or other langchain tools my API rate went ballistic.
 And that's where I started looking for alternatives.
 Of course GPT is much more powerful and has bigger context length, but using Llamas 100% locally has its own merits...

-You can find precompiled .bin files of popular Llamas for example here (nomic-ai/gpt4all-chat): https://github.com/nomic-ai/gpt4all/tree/main/gpt4all-chat
+You can find precompiled .bin files of popular Llamas for example in this repo: https://github.com/nomic-ai/gpt4all/tree/main/gpt4all-chat
 - https://gpt4all.io/models/ggml-wizardLM-7B.q4_2.bin (md5sum 99e6d129745a3f1fb1121abed747b05a) An non-commercially licensable model based on Llama 7b and trained by Microsoft and Peking University.
 - https://gpt4all.io/models/ggml-vicuna-7b-1.1-q4_2.bin (md5sum 29119f8fa11712704c6b22ac5ab792ea) An non-commercially licensable model based on Llama 7b and trained by teams from UC Berkeley, CMU, Stanford, MBZUAI, and UC San Diego.
 - https://gpt4all.io/models/ggml-mpt-7b-instruct.bin (md5sum 1cfa4958f489f0a0d1ffdf6b37322809) A commercially licensable instruct model based on MPT and trained by Mosaic ML.